 We sat at a table next to the River Thames when he started talking about his interest in different cultures.
 After explaining his interests he started asking about Islam, Islamic teaching and Pakistan society.
 I explained the different concepts and teachings of Islam.

-Mark was interested in colourful Asian weddings and different parties before and after the wedding ceremony, as well as the combined family system in some Asian countries, parents’ responsibilities to their children and children’s respect for their parents.
-A 90-minute chat allowed us to cover a wide range of topics such as women’s rights, forced marriages, terrorism and poverty and charity organisations that are working in Pakistan to help the poor.
+Mark was interested in colorful Asian weddings and different parties before and after the wedding ceremony, as well as the combined family system in some Asian countries, parents’ responsibilities to their children and children’s respect for their parents.
+A 90-minute chat allowed us to cover a wide range of topics such as women’s rights, forced marriages, terrorism and poverty and charity organizations that are working in Pakistan to help the poor.

 Then we started the photo shoot, which covered more or less one hour.
 We chose the quieter side of the river because people passing by were noticing Mark’s presence.
 Being an actor and director, Mark helped me to control and balance my posture and guided me on how to and where to take pictures with light control.

 I felt so blessed and expressed my heartfelt thanks to him; our meeting looked nothing like a photographer shooting a “Hollywood Hulk”.
 I didn’t hesitate to ask him why such a big Hollywood star had agreed to help a Pakistani-Muslim photographer.
-His answer was a thoughtful message for all of us: I am no different then anyone else, I am just older and have seen much and I try to live in love and away from fear, for fear is the enemy of light.
+His answer was a thoughtful message for all of us: I am no different than anyone else, I am just older and have seen much and I try to live in love and away from fear, for fear is the enemy of light.

 Mark’s final words before the session ended were about attitude; people who aren’t doing well are often frightened from inside.
-Fear can take the light away from you.
+Fear can take light away from you.
 The best thing you can do in your life is to be a good human and help others.